DarkHawk727/Themis/README.md

 - We learned to use sklearn to train a neural network for classifying text on the political spectrum.

 - Using HuggingFace transformer pipelines to summarise the article and remove a lot of unnecessary tokens.

+- Making HTTP requests to our internal API.

 ## 🤔 What's next for Themis
 In the future, we would like to improve the user experience and work on increasing the performance of the model so it takes less time in summarising the articles.
 We may also add more metrics for the users to analyse our summary and gain more insights.Adding a way for us to fact check claims would aid in filtering out false claims.
 We would also like to add animations and illustrations to the app to improve the overall experience for our users.